226wyj/Data-Structure/README.md

 Finish:

-* LinkedList
+* Linked List
 * Queue
 * Stack
 * BST
-* AdjacencyList of Graph
+* Adjacency List of Graph
 * Some sorting algorithms

 To be finished: